Skip to content

 method

 Specifies the request method.
-The default value is GET and the available values are:
+The default value is GET and the available methods are:

 • GET